-Who pays if anyone when an underage driver hits you and causes an accident depends upon whether an insured adult gave the underage driver permission to use the vehicle and whether the driver is specifically excluded.
+Who pays, if anyone, when an underage driver hits you and causes an accident depends upon whether an insured adult gave the underage driver permission to use the vehicle and whether the driver is specifically excluded.
 If the underage driver had permission from the car owner, then the car owner is liable and his/her liability insurance policy covers them.
 If no permission was given, the owner’s policy does not cover the underage driver and you will likely have to look to your own policy for coverage.

 When the Underage Driver Has Permission to Use the Vehicle